 Diving off Clarion Island – An Amazing Experience

-Clarion is the last island in Mexico situated farthest west of the Revillagigedo Archipelago.
-The topography of Clarion is somewhat similar to the other three in this group of volcanic islands in the middle of the Pacific Ocean.
-There are sharp cliff faces rising from the island but what sets Clarion apart is the thin lush green grass covering the majestic walls.
-You wouldn’t be surprised if someone told you that this was the Northern Sea and the landscape before you was Ireland.
+Clarion Island, Mexico, is situated farthest west of the Revillagigedo Archipelago.
+The topography of Clarion is somewhat similar to the other three in this remote group of volcanic islands in the Pacific Ocean.
+With sharp cliff faces rising from the sea, what sets Clarion apart is the thin covering of lush green grass.
+You wouldn’t be surprised if someone told you that this was the North Sea and the landscape before you was Ireland.

 This is the first impression that you get as you approach Clarion.
 As you get closer, you will be overawed by the rising pyramids and domes and lava flows frozen in time.
-It is as if an artist is at work, painting the island in colors across the spectrum – from deep blacks to browns, oranges, and reds, topped off by the blue of the ocean and the emerald-green grass on top.
+It is as if an artist is at work, painting the island in colors across the spectrum.
+From deep blacks to browns, oranges, and reds, topped off by ocean blues and the emerald-green grass on top.
 It is all so surreal with nature being at its best.

 If this is above the water, guess how unbelievably amazing it will surely be underwater.

-We arrived at Clarion on an early foggy morning with the island looking mysterious from a distance.
+We arrived at Clarion on an early foggy morning, with the island looking mysterious from a distance.
 But soon we settled in for our first dive on Roca Monumento from a stunning site full of big drop-offs, drifts, and pinnacles.
-It was a grand success as we were soon surrounded by playful dolphins swimming close in to check on us, a tiger shark, and some juvenile sharks.
-The first dive set the bar pretty high and it was a once-in-a-lifetime experience for all of us.
+It was a grand success.
+We were soon surrounded by playful dolphins swimming close in to check on us, a tiger shark, and some juvenile sharks.
+The first dive set the bar pretty high, and it was a once-in-a-lifetime experience for all of us.

 The fun is not over yet!